Construction Engineering Dissertation Topics

 - Multilingual safety in construction; reviewing the current industrial practices and the need to improve, highlighting the actual issues of migrant workers in the construction industry

-- Analysis of the impact of latest technology in construction Industry
+- Analysis of the impact of the latest technology in the construction Industry

 - Procurement techniques; analyses of the most suited procurement strategies in the construction industry

-- Is there a need of an integrated model that can replace all other management tools?
-Review of how the construction industry can be revolutionized through the use of state of the art computer aided techniques
+- Is there a need for an integrated model that can replace all other management tools?
+Review of how the construction industry can be revolutionized through the use of state of the art computer-aided techniques

 - Construction Management; highlighting the best practices in the modern construction projects

 - Zero carbon structures; use of technology to develop zero carbon buildings

 - Waste minimization in construction projects; identifying the best practices